San Francisco Family Vacation: Top 10 San Francisco Family Activities

 Want to earn cool points with the kids?
 They're guaranteed to pop a smile amidst the aquarium, planetarium, natural history museum, rain forest, and home to 40,000 live animals — all under one living roof.
 Set time aside for a penguin feeding, dive show or swamp talk with the Academy's celebrity albino alligator, Claude.
 All that knowledge is sure to work up an appetite, which makes the Academy's casual Academy Cafe ideal for a mid-afternoon break.

 9. Historic Streetcar Ride

-A cross between a cable car and one of the sleek light rail vehicles that run underground along Market Street, San Franciso's fleet of historic streetcars runs aboveground on Market Street between the Castro District and Fisherman's Wharf.
+A cross between a cable car and one of the sleek light rail vehicles that run underground along Market Street, San Franciso's fleet of historic streetcars, known as the F Line, runs aboveground on Market Street between the Castro District and Fisherman's Wharf.
 And to learn the full story behind these historic cars, visit the free San Francisco Railway Museum.
 There are great photo ops, simple didactics that explain the history of the fleet and a gift shop with unique items and memorabilia.
 The whole experience is right on track for little train buffs.

 Located in Sausalito, this children’s museum offers the latest experiences for early learning in a fun, vibrant atmosphere.
 Located on 7.5 acres of National Park land at the foot of the Golden Gate Bridge, the Bay Area Discovery Museum features seven exhibition spaces and more than six daily drop-in programs for children six months of age to 10 years.